More Southwest Airlines flight disruptions follow a weekend of cancellations

 Southwest Airlines travelers are facing another day of disruptions.
 The carrier suspended hundreds of additional flights on Monday, after canceling and delaying thousands over the weekend — reportedly due to air traffic control issues and weather.

-The airline has canceled more than 355 flights and delayed another 581 as of Monday morning, according to the online tracker FlightAware.
+The airline has canceled more than 360 flights and delayed another 1056 as of Monday afternoon eastern time, according to the online tracker FlightAware.
 Those canceled flights make up 10% of its schedule, as compared to 30% on Sunday.

 Southwest said over the weekend that the high volume of cancellations was causing longer-than-usual customer service wait times, and asked affected travelers to explore self-service rebooking options online.